7 Women On The Morning Rituals That Help Their Anxiety

 What do you do the second your eyes open in the morning?
 Some of us (okay, most of us) reach for our phones to scroll through email, Instagram, and Twitter until we can finally get ourselves out of bed.
 Others simply roll out of bed after hitting snooze a million times, and still others somehow manage to be morning workout people.

-But if you’re one of the 5% of people who struggle with an anxiety disorder in the U.K., mornings might be your most dreaded and frantic time.
+But if you’re one of the roughly three million people who struggle with an anxiety disorder in the U.S., mornings might be your most dreaded and frantic time.
 It’s not uncommon for anxiety symptoms, such as a racing heartbeat, nervousness, and dread, to start from the second you wake up.
 And because of the emotional and physical effects, anxiety can often completely derail your entire day.

 Why?
 Anxiety is essentially an unstoppable cycle of worry, and if you can start the morning off on a calmer and more positive note, your chances of getting ahead of that cycle are much better, Scarlett says.
 In addition to doing all the things you already know you’re supposed to do (sleeping, eating your veggies, being active), a morning ritual “can greatly lower a person's anxiety level, enabling them to respond in a healthier way to the triggers they face each day,” she adds.